StarpTech/graphql-registry/docs/api.md

 ### Produce a diff from your schema

-POST - `/schema/diff` Returns the schema report of all services and the provided new schema.
+POST - `/schema/diff` Returns the schema report between provided and latest schemas.

 <details>
 <summary>Example Request</summary>